insightfulsystems/alpine-python/README.md

 * Python 2.7.12
 * Python 3.5.2

-For details on the `armmf` versions (which I always try to keep in sync with the `x64` ones, check the `armhf` branch.
+For details on the `armhf` versions (which I always try to keep in sync with the `x64` ones, check the `armhf` branch.

 ## Why?